Grooming is an essential and regular part of caring for your pup.

 Do you have any questions about how you can either prevent or treat a razor burn on your dog?
 Or perhaps, do you have any concerns about razor burn your furry friend already has?
 As always, if there is any cause for concern, be sure to take them to the vet, as being safe is always the correct call.
 But if you have other non-serious questions on the topic, please feel free to leave those down below!
 I'd love to assist you and your canine companion however possible!

-If you are looking to a little something for your fur baby that is unique, made right here in the USA (or anywhere but in China), 100% dog and cat safe and, USDA certified organic, check out Toe Beans online pet supplies store!
+If you are looking to a little something for your fur baby that is unique, made right here in the USA, 100% dog and cat safe and, USDA certified organic, check out Toe Beans online pet supplies store!

 If you found this content helpful, can you do fellow pet parents a little favor by sharing it?
 You can use any social media button located around the post.